 Pro tips for Spivo 360 users:

 So you’ve already picked up your Spivo 360 swivel selfie stick.
 Wicked!
 You're one step closer to capturing your epic adventure memories.
-Here are some of our favourite shots to make the most of Spivo's 180 degree swivel feature:
+Here are some of our favorite shots to make the most of Spivo's 180-degree swivel feature:

 - Pan your arms while going from selfie shot to forward shot to selfie shot.
 This way when the camera comes back to selfie you get a new perspective making it possible to 3 different perspectives with 3 Spivo Stick clicks.